MarketSquare/DbBot/README.md

 -----
 There is an executable Python script named 'dbbot' under directory 'bin'.

-Run it from command-line: dbbot [options]
+Run the script from command-line: dbbot [options]

-Possible command-line options are:
+Valid command-line options are:

-Short           | Long                    | Description
+Short format    | Long format             | Description
 --------------- |-------------------------| ------------------------------------------
 -v              | --verbose               | be verbose about the operation -b DB_FILE_PATH | --database=DB_FILE_PATH | path to the sqlite3 database for test run results